jossean-rivera/BrainHi/README.md

 # Overview
 This project consists of a web application built on ASP.NET Core MVC where users can find a health provider and submit an appointment to the office.
 Health providers can also be added to the system.
 The project was created following the instructions of [BrainHi Software Engineer Interview Project](https://www.notion.so/BrainHi-Software-Engineer-Interview-Project-c973a3794852449a818c82b4b6c9e714).

+The web application is hosted temporarily in Azure at https://brainhidemo.azurewebsites.net/

 # Getting Started
 ### Software Dependencies
 Make sure you have installed the following: